base-org/web/apps/base-docs/docs/tools/block-explorers.md

 [Routescan](https://superscan.network/) superchain explorer allows you to search for transactions, addresses, tokens, prices and other activities taking place across all Superchain blockchains, including Base.

+## Scopescan

+[Scopescan](https://scan.0xscope.com/home?network=base) supports Base on their platform.
+Base voyagers can check Base transaction records, addresses, tokens, and other traits on their platform.
+Scopescan also supports visualizing capital flows and checking token holder graphs on Base.

 ---

 ## Tenderly Explorer